-Three towns in Bluewater will get connected to the high speed broadband network through optical fiber cables by the end of 2015.
-Varna, Brucefield, Bayfield are the three cities where the deployment of next generation networks are Progressing.
-Once completed, the network would connect residents and businesses in Bluewater to the ultra fast internet with the rest of the world.
+Three towns in Bluewater will get connected to the high-speed broadband network through optical fiber cables by the end of 2015.
+Varna, Brucefield, Bayfield are the three cities where the deployment of next-generation networks is Progressing.
+Once completed, the network would connect residents and businesses in Bluewater to the ultra-fast internet with the rest of the world.

 The fiber optic network deployment will be completed and ready for service before the end of 2015.